arjun118/Forensics/TMUCTF-(2+2=3).md

          1 WinSta0       CF_TEXT                           0x1 ------------------
          1 ------------- ------------------            0x802bb 0xfffff900c1e05410
 ```
-This indicates we might probably have a pdf file named You found me.So,let's find out.
+This indicates we might probably have a pdf file named You found me(this may not be the case,this so called pdf file hadn't appeared in filescan).So,let's find out.

 ## filescan
 searching for the earlier mentioned I'm here file....